blanfried/Osows/content/english/about.md

   <br><br>
   He recognized that larger businesses always have the upper hand in this regard due to their ability to spend immense capital toward a custom-branded professionally coded website.
   <br><br>
   With this in mind, his goal was to create affordable high-end websites, tailored to specific brands, whilst making the process as simple and personable as possible.
-Thus, Osows.
+Thus, Genyst.
   "
   button:
     enable : true